-- Threat to the safety of self or others, or - Significant concern for health requiring further medical evaluation - Instances involving alcohol or other drugs when under the age of 21
+- Threat to the safety of self or others, or - Significant concern for health requiring further medical evaluation - Alcohol and Other Drug violations over 4 points if the student is under the age of 21

-For circumstances involving notification, parents/guardians may be notified by phone or in writing.
 Students who are financially independent (confirmed with the Financial Aid Office) may be considered exempt from parent/guardian notification.
+If there are questions regarding notification involving sexual misconduct, please reference the Title IX webpage.